vvaezian/Data-Science-Fundamentals/README.md

 2- Work on dev (aka validation) error, until it is in an acceptable range.
   - If dev error is high, then the model has high variance.
 We should try more data, regularization or try new model architecture.

+# Remarks
+- Dev and test sets must be from the same distribution.
+So if we 50000 hours train data and 10 hours test data, the dev set must be 5 hours of the test data.